bryanbraun/bryanbraun.github.io/_pages/about.md

 ---
 layout: default
 title: About
-excerpt: I'm a frontend developer, currently based in the American Midwest.
+excerpt: I'm a web developer, currently based in the American Midwest.
 I use design and code to inspire, educate, and empower people.
 permalink: /about/
 redirect_from:
  - /who-is-bryan
  - /about/young-bryan/
 ---

-I'm a frontend developer, currently based in the American Midwest.
+I'm a web developer, currently based in the American Midwest.
 I use design and code to inspire, educate, and empower people.

-I've built web interfaces for Fortune 500 companies, Stanford University, The White House, and other great organizations.
+I've built web products for Fortune 500 companies, Stanford University, The White House, and other great organizations.
 My open-source code has been used by [thousands](https://github.com/bryanbraun/anchorjs/network/dependents?package_id=UGFja2FnZS0xNDk5MDEzMw%3D%3D), including Facebook, Google, and Microsoft.
 My work has been [featured](/news) in Lifehacker, Daring Fireball, Smashing Magazine, and the Discovery Channel.

 I like to share what I'm learning through [writing](/blog), [speaking](/speaking), and [open-source](https://github.com/bryanbraun).
 I'm an [indie hacker](https://www.indiehackers.com/start), and I'm always working on some sort of [side-project](/projects).
 [This is what I'm working on now](/now).